 This handbook has been prepared for you as a reference.
 Included is basic information that you will need to know in order to be successful at Chatham High School.
 At times, if the necessity arises, additions or changes may be made to the information contained in this handbook.
 It is of vital importance that you make yourself aware of the information found within these pages.
-With everyone working together, we can make the 2019-2020 school year one of the most memorable and enjoyable years yet at Chatham High School.
+With everyone working together, we can make the 2023-2024 school year one of the most memorable and enjoyable years yet at Chatham High School.

-School Colors - Red and Black (with White as a highlight)
+School Colors - Red, Black, White, and Gray